 Resume screening software often scans the resume and application letter first to determine if your application moves on to the hiring authority.

 Many academic applications never even get seen by an actual person!

 School districts are posting more education jobs online and then using software to scan applicants’ resumes and CVs for specific education keywords that apply to the position.
 The keyword screening process is used to weed out academic candidates who don’t meet their needs.
 This process makes it supposedly easier to find the best possible candidate to fill the open positions.

 You may be the best candidate for the post, but if your resume targeting a teacher position doesn’t have the necessary keywords in it, your resume won’t get viewed by a human eye.

 I am sure you know, the internet has changed the way job searching and recruiting work!

-Keywords are determined by the title of the position you are wishing to secure.
-For example, the keywords you include in a resume for an education literacy coach would be different than when you write a resume for a teaching assistant.
+Keywords are determined by the title of the position you wish to secure.
+For example, the keywords you include in a resume for an education literacy coach would be different from writing a resume for a teaching assistant.

 Academic Job Search Dynamics